Limited upgrades make the iPhone 14 a tough sell when it comes to upgrading, and the device is largely overshadowed by the iPhone 14 Pro.

-This back glass is also separate from the main housing for the first time, making it much easier to repair internal components from the back of the phone, rather than the front.
+This rear glass is also separate from the main housing for the first time, making it much easier to repair internal components from the back of the phone rather than the front.
 Replacing the glass itself is also cheaper for out-of-warranty repairs.
 This is a welcome, if rare, step towards more repairable devices from Apple and should be commended.

-The iPhone 14 has had a fresh lick of paint and comes in midnight, blue, starlight, purple, and (PRODUCT)RED.
-Green is gone, the Blue is much lighter this year, and in press photos Apple’s (PRODUCT)RED option also looks to have changed to a more vibrant red.
-As always, if you aren’t sure which color is right for you, it’s worth dropping by a store to see them in person if you can.
+The iPhone 14 has had a fresh lick of paint and comes in Midnight, Blue, Starlight, Purple, and (PRODUCT)RED.
+Green is gone, the blue is much lighter this year, and the (PRODUCT)RED option is a more vibrant red.
+If you aren’t sure which color is right for you, it’s worth dropping by a store to see them in person if you can.

-If I had one complaint about the iPhone’s design, it would be the glossy back, which feels rather less premium than the frosted back of the iPhone 13 and 14 Pro, and is a nightmare for fingerprints.
-While you probably keep your iPhone in a case, there is a noticeable difference in the quality and finish of the iPhone 14 over its Pro counterpart, and you’re going to spend a lot of time cleaning it.
+If I had one complaint about the iPhone’s design, it would be the glossy back, which feels somewhat less premium than the frosted back of the iPhone 13 and 14 Pro, and is a nightmare for fingerprints.
+In addition, while you probably keep your iPhone in a case, there is a noticeable difference in the quality and finish of the iPhone 14 over its Pro counterpart, and you’re going to spend a lot of time cleaning it.

-Not pictured here is the lack of a SIM tray that comes with all of Apple’s iPhone 14 models this year.
+Not pictured here is the lack of a SIM tray with all of Apple’s iPhone 14 models this year.
 If you live in the U.S., it’s eSIM or bust from here on out.
-As a UK user, this change doesn’t affect me at all, but if you’re someone who likes to use multiple SIM cards or multiple devices for travel or otherwise, then you might find yourself reconsidering the iPhone 14 lineup altogether.
-That being said, Apple is going to keep moving in this direction, whether you like it or not.
+As a U.K. user, this change doesn’t affect me at all, but if you like to use multiple SIM cards or multiple devices for travel or otherwise, you might find yourself reconsidering the iPhone 14 lineup altogether.
+That being said, Apple will keep moving in this direction, whether you like it or not.

 Under the hood, Apple has made improvements to the iPhone’s internal design to improve thermal performance and heat dissipation, which should hopefully reduce overheating when charging and under heavy loads such as gaming, improving the responsiveness of the tweaked A15 chip.

-There’s also 6GB of RAM instead of 4GB, which again will improve multitasking headroom if you’re someone who likes to run lots of apps.
+There’s also 6GB of RAM instead of 4GB compared to the iPhone 13, which again will improve multitasking headroom if you like to run lots of apps.

 The iPhone 14 sports the same A15 chip as the iPhone 13 Pro.
-That means it comes with one more GPU core than the A15 of the iPhone 13 which will improve performance when it comes to gaming and dealing with larger video files.
-For many, the lack of A16 and a new processor might be disappointing, but the A15 is already so far ahead of the class that it really isn’t much you’re missing out on.
-The processor of the iPhone hasn’t been a limiting factor in performance for several years, so don’t be put off by what’s on paper, or indeed the benchmarks we’ll get to below.
+That means it comes with one more GPU core than the A15 of the iPhone 13, which will improve performance when it comes to gaming and dealing with larger video files.
+For many, the lack of an A16 and a new processor might be disappointing, but the A15 is already so far ahead of the class that it isn’t much you’re missing out on.
+Furthermore, the processor of the iPhone hasn’t been a limiting factor in performance for several years, so don’t be put off by what’s on paper or the benchmarks we’ll get to below.
 Apple says the extra GPU core is worth an 18 percent performance boost.

 iPhone 14 also features new internal parts for detecting crashes.
-It has a new dual-core accelerometer that can detect crashes of up to 256 g’s, as well as a new high-dynamic-range gyroscope that can detect movements associated with crashes such as side impacts, front and rear impacts, and rollovers.
-Apple says it has used 1 million hours of real-world data to develop algorithms that work with all of the most popular types of cars including SUVs and sedans.
+It has an improved accelerometer that can detect crashes of up to 256 Gs, as well as a new high-dynamic-range gyroscope that can detect movements associated with crashes such as side impacts, front and rear impacts, and rollovers.
+Apple says it used 1 million hours of real-world data to develop algorithms that work with all the most popular types of cars, including SUVs and sedans.
 Thankfully, we had no cause to test this feature, but this is another excellent safety addition (provided it works as described) and one of iPhone 14’s few standout features.

-The iPhone 14 retains the same Super Retina XDR display as the iPhone 13 with up to 1200 nits of HDR brightness, great pixel density, incredible colors and blacks, and support for Dolby Vision, HDR10, and HLG, as well as True Tone technology for adjusting white balance.
-It’s still a good-looking display, but it hasn’t been upgraded over the previous years.
-Sadly, that means a return of the 60Hz display, which is a huge let down in my opinion.
+The iPhone 14 retains the same Super Retina XDR display as the iPhone 13 with up to 1200 nits of HDR brightness, excellent pixel density, incredible colors and blacks, and support for Dolby Vision, HDR10, and HLG, as well as True Tone technology for adjusting white balance.
+It’s still a beautiful display but hasn’t been upgraded in previous years.
+Sadly, that means a return of the 60Hz display, which is a huge letdown, in my opinion.
 I’ve been spoiled by the 120Hz display of the iPhone 13 Pro and my iPad Pro, so putting the iPhone 14 through its paces has felt like a real step back in time.
 There are a swathe of Android devices in the same price bracket and cheaper that offer more Hertz for your money.
-Apple also offers more Hertz for more money, and the 120Hz ProMotion display in the iPhone 13 Pro and 14 Pro is one of several reasons I would probably tell you to make the stretch and buy a Pro iPhone if you can afford it.
-If you’ve only ever known 60Hz iPhone displays, you won’t notice this point, and I can see that leaving out LTPO and the 120Hz display is a big cost saver.
-But a 60Hz iPhone in 2022 is super disappointing when rivals like the Pixel 6 Pro, Galaxy S22+, and OP10 all offer 120Hz displays.
+Apple also provides more Hertz for more money, and the 120Hz ProMotion display in the iPhone 13 Pro and 14 Pro is one of several reasons I would probably tell you to make the stretch and buy a Pro iPhone if you can afford it.
+If you’ve only ever known 60Hz iPhone displays, you won’t notice this point, and I can see that leaving out LTPO and the 120Hz display is a significant cost saver.
+But a 60Hz iPhone in 2022/23 is super disappointing when rivals like the Pixel 6 Pro, Galaxy S22+, and OP10 offer 120Hz displays.

 iPhone 14 also features exactly the same 5G and cellular capabilities as the previous generation iPhone, Emergency SOS via satellite notwithstanding.
 Other returning features include MagSafe charging and the range of accessories to go with it.